igvteam/igv-webapp/index.md

 # Circular View
 (Introduced in IGV-Web version 1.9.0) In collaboration with the JBrowse development team, we integrated the JBrowse 2 circular view component for exploring structural variants, chromatin interactions, and other long-distance interactions.
 Currently this integration supports structural variants from VCF files, paired-end and split-read alignments from BAM/CRAM files, and interaction pairs from bedPE and interact tracks.
 See [here](https://github.com/igvteam/igv-webapp/wiki/Circular-View) for more information about using the circular view with IGV-Web.
+The circular view will not be available if the web browser preferences have been set to disable all cookies.

 # Help Menu